qhuitan/ggbulksurv/README.md

     dat <- read.csv("your-csv-file.csv")

-For the purposes of this tutorial, I’ve created a ficitonal sample dataset, `sample_data` that we will use to illustrate the functions in this package.
+For the purposes of this tutorial, I’ve created a ficitonal sample dataset, `sample_data`, that we will use to illustrate the functions in this package.

 ``` r